PeterMosmans/ansible-role-docbuilder/README.md

 Build status for this role: [![Build Status](https://travis-ci.org/PeterMosmans/ansible-role-docbuilder.svg)](https://travis-ci.org/PeterMosmans/ansible-role-docbuilder)

-This role installs the docbuilder toolchain, to create pentext reports.
+This role installs the docbuilder toolchain, to create PenText reports.
+See https://github.com/radicallyopensecurity/pentext and https://pentext.org/ for more information on PenText.

 Requirements
 ------------